mmesiti/git-novice/_episodes/10-branching.md

 >
 > We might also improperly refer to a branch
 > as *a group of commits that creates a single narrative*.
-> But in Git terms, a branch is just a human-readable name
+> But in the context of Git, a branch is just a human-readable name
 > that points to a commit - keeping to the botanic analogy,
-> a leaf at the tip of the branch.
+> a leaf usually at the tip of the branch.
+> If we make more commits on a branch,
+> the pointed commit will be updated.
 >
 > In particular, this means that deleting a branch
 > does not mean deleting any work
 > (although, commits that cannot be reached from any branch
 > might be automatically deleted at some point).
->
-> It is true, though, that the commit the branch points at
-> will be updated to always be the last commit
 {: .callout}

 ## Creating branches and working with them